Cannabis and Depression: Can Cannabis Make You Depressed?

 The bottom line

 So, can cannabis make you depressed?
-Yes, it can.
-However, if you can approach cannabis use with the correct intentionality and control both the composition and dosage, you are far less likely to experience symptoms of depression.
-As a result, avoiding the onset of new depression symptoms with cannabis is largely within your control.
-Fortunately, Koan Cordials take out all of the guesswork, making it easy to create and enjoy your cannabis experience — without feeling depressed.
+Possibly..
+However, if you can approach cannabis use with the correct intention and control both the composition and dosage, you are far less likely to experience symptoms of depression or other mental health issues.
+As a result, avoiding the onset of additional depression symptoms with cannabis is largely within your control.
+Fortunately, brands like Koan Cordials all but eliminate the burden of identifying reliably and accurately dosed cannabis, leaving you with the ability to focus on what matters most, achieving an enlightening relationship with an emphasis on your mental health.